jeffbass/com-yin-yang-ranch/docs/solar/index.md

 ![Solar Generation Graph](../images/solar-net-negative-graph.png)

-The above graph shows our power company bill's Daily Average Electricty usage (kWh).
+The above graph is from our power company bill.
+It shows our Daily Average Electricity usage (kWh).
 All the numbers are negative because we produce more electricity than we use.
 Every month of the year.
-In July, 2024 we produced an average of 69kWh per day.
+In July, 2024 we produced an average excess of 69 kWh per day.
 Or 2,139 more kWh than we used.
 That's enough to power 2 homes in our area.
 Over and above what we use ourselves.